 Postherpetic Neuralgia (St.Antony's fire) Effective Natural Cures

-Postherpetic (shingles) neuralgia can give "very severe pain or burning" in one part of the body and has no
+Postherpetic (shingles) neuralgia can give "very severe pain or burning" in a part of the body and has no

-effective treatment with drugs.
-Effective natural substances are the solution to this serious problem, without
+effective treatment with the traditional drugs.
+Effective natural substances are the solution to this serious

-Let's look at natural cures for postherpetic neuralgia, its cause and current medical therapies.
+Let's look at natural cures for postherpetic neuralgia, its causes and current medical therapies.

 Herpes Zoster(Shingles) derives from reactivation of varicella zoster virus (chicken pox taken as a child).